brocaar/chirpstack-docs/content/guides/troubleshooting/gateway.md

 ---
-title: Gateway troubleshooting
+title: LoRa Gateway troubleshooting
 menu:
     main:
         parent: troubleshooting
-description: Troubleshooting gateway and LoRa Gateway Bridge issues.
+description: Troubleshooting LoRa Gateway and ChirpStack Gateway Bridge issues.
 ---

-# Troubleshooting gateway connectivity
+# Troubleshooting LoRa<sup>&reg;</sup> Gateway connectivity

 This guide helps you to troubleshoot gateway connectivity issues and to find the underlying cause.
-This guide assumes you already have the [LoRa Gateway Bridge](/lora-gateway-bridge/) component installed and running.
+This guide assumes you already have the [ChirpStack Gateway Bridge](/gateway-bridge/) component installed and running.

 We will validate in this guide:

-* If the [packet-forwarder](https://github.com/lora-net/packet_forwarder) is receiving device data
+* If the [Packet Forwarder](https://github.com/lora-net/packet_forwarder) is receiving device data
-* If the [LoRa Gateway Bridge](/lora-gateway-bridge/) is receiving data from the packet-forwarder
+* If the [ChirpStack Gateway Bridge](/gateway-bridge/) is receiving data from the packet-forwarder
-* If LoRa Gateway Bridge is publishing the data to the MQTT broker
+* If ChirpStack Gateway Bridge is publishing the data to the MQTT broker

-## Semtech packet-forwarder sends data?
+## Semtech Packet Forwarder sends data?

 The first step starts at the source of the data, the gateway.
 To make sure your gateway is actually receiving device data, you can use `tcpdump` to monitor the data that is sent by your gateway.

-When the LoRa Gateway Bridge is running on the gateway itself, then you need to run the following command **on the gateway** (it will monitor the loopback interface):
+When the ChirpStack Gateway Bridge is running on the gateway itself, then you need to run the following command **on the gateway** (it will monitor the loopback interface):

 {{<highlight bash>}}
 sudo tcpdump -AUq -i lo port 1700
 {{< /highlight >}}

-When the LoRa Gateway Bridge is installed on a separate machine / server, the you need to run the following command:
+When the ChirpStack Gateway Bridge is installed on a separate machine / server, the you need to run the following command:

 {{<highlight bash>}}